chichilalescu/bfps/README.rst

 Problems
 --------

-* particle integration may be broken somehow.
+* particle integration may be broken somehow. current test shows that most methods are second order (but they should be higher order). for some reason tests with evolving fields yield 1st order for all methods...

 TODO
 ----